tomsteele/cloud-proxy/README.md

 $ cloud-proxy -count 2 -token <api-token> -key <fingerprint>
 ```

+When you are finished using your proxies, use CTRL-C to interrupt the program, cloud-proxy will catch the interrupt and delete the droplets.

 cloud-proxy will output a proxy list for proxychains and [socksd](https://github.com/eahydra/socks/tree/master/cmd/socksd). proxychains can be configured to iterate over a random proxy for each connection by uncommenting `random_chain`, you should also comment out `string-chain`, which is the default.
 You will also need to uncomment `chain_len` and set it to `1`.

 socksd can be helpful for programs that can accept a socks proxy, but may not work nicely with proxychains. socksd will listen as a socks proxy, and can be configured to use a set of upstream proxies, which it will iterate through in a round-robin manner.
 Follow the instructions in the README linked above, as it is self explanitory.